Ivan Flechais

 Biography

 I have dual french-british nationality, and was educated in France until I came to university.
 I studied for a BSc and a PhD in Computer Science at University College London.
-I am now working as a Research Lecturer in the area of security for the Software Engineering Programme at Oxford.
+I am now working as an Associate Professor in the area of security for the Software Engineering Programme at Oxford.

 Selected Publications